 Our aquatic therapists treat patients in a nearby indoor pool facility.
 Coastal Ortho is one of the only practices in the South Bay that offers a comprehensive aquatic therapy program.
 Aquatic therapy exercises muscles under water, a setting that provides light resistance while increasing range of motion, balance, and improving strength and function.
 For patients who need to rehabilitate a part of the body without putting too much weight on it, aquatic therapy offers the buoyancy needed to perform exercises without acute pain or discomfort.

-Open MRI Center
+MRI Center in Office

 Our MRI Department is open early for scans Monday - Friday, 7 a.m. - 6 p.m.!